 It is also interesting to compare $g_{\ep}$ to spherically symmetric solutions in Christodoulou's model (i.e.\ \eqref{E1}-\eqref{E5} with $F\equiv 0$, $m^2=\Lambda=0$) constructed in \cite{Christo1,Christo2}; such spacetimes converge to \eqref{gS} towards $i^+$ and admit a spacelike singularity.
-It has been proven recently \cite{DejanAn}, \cite{AnZhang} that, on these spacetimes, $\mathfrak{K}$ and $\rho$ blow-up like $r^{-\alpha(t)}$ with a time-dependent rate $\alpha(t)$ converging to the Schwarzschild values as $t \rightarrow+\infty$, respectively $6$ and $0$.
+It has been proven recently in \cite{DejanAn,AnZhang} that, on these spacetimes, $\mathfrak{K}$ and $\rho$ blow-up like $r^{-\alpha(t)}$ with a time-dependent rate $\alpha(t)$ converging to the Schwarzschild values as $t \rightarrow+\infty$, respectively $6$ and $0$.

 In view of this, the truly surprising fact is not the power-law blow up of $\rho$, but the $\ep^{-2}$-rate, which tends to $+\infty$ as $|\ep| \rightarrow 0$.
-Naively, one may expect that an $\ep$-perturbation of \eqref{RN} will give rise to $O(\ep)$ rates at the very least, allowing to recover \eqref{RN} in the (strong) limit but we obtain a singular limit instead, \textbf{caused by the nonlinearity}.
+Naively, one may expect that an $\ep$-perturbation of \eqref{RN} will give rise to $O(\ep)$ rates at the very least, allowing to recover \eqref{RN} in the (strong) limit but we obtain a singular limit instead, \textit{caused by the nonlinearity}.

-To understand, it is useful look to at the linear equation $\Box_{g_S} \psi=0$.
+To understand, it is useful to look at the linear wave equation on the Schwarzschild metric $\Box_{g_S} \psi=0$.
 Solutions blow-up at $r=0$ (see \cite{GregJan}) as: For constant data $\psi \equiv \ep$ on the event horizon, we get $A(t)= C(M) \cdot \ep$, consistent with the linearity of the equation.

-However, in the evolution $(g_{\ep},\phi_{\ep}=\ep)$ of the data of Theorem~\ref{thm.intro} we have, near the singularity $\mathcal{S}=\{r=0\}$: a radically different rate !
+However, in the evolution $(g_{\ep},\phi_{\ep}=\ep)$ of the data of Theorem~\ref{thm.intro} we have, near the singularity $\mathcal{S}=\{r=0\}$: a radically different rate!
 The main explanation behind \eqref{intro.violent1} is a nonlinear estimate that we prove on $g_{\ep}$: to be compared with $\frac{dr}{ds} \approx -M \cdot r^{-1}$ on \eqref{gS} (with the same $s$ defined by \eqref{gauge}).
-The striking fact, is that \eqref{intro.violent2} is a remnant of the Reissner--Nordstr\"{o}m Cauchy horizon stability for intermediate times (the phenomenon we explained in Section~\ref{RN.stab.intro}) !
+The striking fact, is that \eqref{intro.violent2} is a remnant of the Reissner--Nordstr\"{o}m Cauchy horizon stability for intermediate times (the phenomenon we explained in Section~\ref{RN.stab.intro})!
 This explains our claim that the \textit{violent nonlinear collapse} phenomenon only occurs for nonlinear perturbations of charged black holes, and not perturbations of Schwarzschild.
 The numerics of \cite{numerics.uncharged}, where data are set as in Theorem~\ref{thm.intro} replacing \eqref{RN} by \eqref{gS} (equivalently assuming $F\equiv 0$), tend to confirm this expectation.